PRO

 4. Absolutely no

-type of delay devices are permitted, electronic or otherwise.
+type of delay devices are permitted.
+A

 5. MSD type